Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 15.33.10 UTC
+- WIB: Minggu, 16 November 2025 16.26.19 UTC
-- WITA: Minggu, 16 November 2025 16.33.10 UTC
+- WITA: Minggu, 16 November 2025 17.26.19 UTC
-- WIT: Minggu, 16 November 2025 17.33.10 UTC
+- WIT: Minggu, 16 November 2025 18.26.19 UTC

 Kutipan Inspiratif:
-"A man must eat a peck of salt with his friend before he knows him."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational